-Click here to download our app and get a custom prescription to treat your hyperpigmentation!
+Click here to get a custom prescription to treat your hyperpigmentation!

 Hyperpigmentation refers to excess pigment causing spots or patches on the skin to appear darker than the surrounding natural skin tone.
 Various medical conditions, skin issues, environmental factors, and even hormone imbalances can lead to hyperpigmentation and uneven skin tone.
 Understanding what kind of hyperpigmentation you have and its root cause by learning from medical professionals is key to finding the right treatment and maintaining an even skin tone effectively and safely over time.